gabepagat/nanoslic-plugin-uccnc/README.md

-# NanoSlic Plugin for UNCCNC
+# NanoSlic Plugin for UCCNC